Private Water Supply Wells

 - The American Water Works Association is an international nonprofit scientific and educational society dedicated to the improvement of drinking water quality and supply.

-- Centers for Disease Control and Prevention has information on private drinking water wells and your health.
+- Web link for the Centers for Disease Control and Prevention. has information on private drinking water wells and your health.

 - The Ground Water Foundation is a nonprofit organization dedicated to educating and motivating people to care for and about ground water.